websharpstudios/cloudfront/README.md

 | [4.
 Grand](https://grandnode.com/docs)                  | PayPal, Stripe, 2Checkout, Payza             | AWS, Azure, Google Cloud     |
 | [5.
 Composite](https://docs.composite.net)      | Authorize.Net, PayPal, Klarna, Skrill        | AWS, Azure, Google Cloud     |
 | [6.
 Umbraco](https://umbraco.com/documentation/)                | Adyen, Stripe, PayPal, Klarna                | AWS, Azure, Google Cloud     |

+## Contributing

+Have an E-commerce platform you want to add?
+Fork this repository and :
+  - Add the repository for the E-Commerce as a submodule under the [build](./build) directory.
+  - Add the template files as a submodule under the [templates](./templates) directory
+  - Add the unit tests as a a submodule under the [test](./test) directory
+  - Update the VSIX project addng the UI to configure the new platform options Then submit a pull request into the next version branch

 ## License